The Student of Prague (1926 film): Plot

 Later that night, Scapinelli again comes for Balduin and makes an offer.
-Balduin signs a contract stipulating that Scapinelli can have anything in the room he wants in return for 600,000 florin.
+Balduin signs a contract stipulating that Scapinelli can have anything in the room he wants in return for 600,000 florins.
 Balduin signs and Scapinelli takes out a small bag and proceeds to pour the entirety of the 600,000 onto the table.
 Scapinelli then takes his part: Balduin's reflection.

 The scene then shifts to show the new lifestyle that Balduin is leading with his newfound fortune.
 His happiness does not last long, because his reflection, free of the mirror, runs amok, causing havoc around town, which is blamed on Balduin.
 Balduin, in his final confrontation, shoots his reflection.
 This results in his own death.
 The movie closes as it opens: with a shot of Balduin's grave, upon which is inscribed "Here lies Balduin.
 He fought the devil and lost".